gardener-attic/component-cli/docs/reference/component-cli_component-archive_resources_add.md

-## components-cli component-archive resources add
+## component-cli component-archive resources add

 Adds a resource to an component archive